Colegio Eugenio de Mazenod

 Colegio Eugenio de Mazenod was a private school in Col.Prados de la Montaña, Cuajimalpa, Mexico City, near Santa Fe.

 Founded in 1995, it previously had the Campus Contadero.
 The Santa Fe campus opened in 1996.
 In 1997 its middle school (secundaria) opened, and in 2003 its high school (bachillerato) opened.
-After almost 27 years, the school closes in 2023 officially.
+After almost 27 years, the school officially closed in 2023.